meteor/meteor/content/testing.md

 Acceptance testing is the process of taking an unmodified version of our application and testing it from the "outside" to make sure it behaves in a way we expect.
 Typically if an app passes acceptance tests, we have done our job properly from a product perspective.

-As acceptance tests test the behavior of the application in a full browser context in a generic way, there are a range of tools that you can to specify and run such tests.
+As acceptance tests test the behavior of the application in a full browser context in a generic way, there are a range of tools that you can use to specify and run such tests.
 In this guide we'll demonstrate using [Chimp](https://chimp.readme.io), an acceptance testing tool with a few neat Meteor-specific features that makes it easy to use.

 Chimp requires node version 4 or 5.
 You can check your node version by running: